 The confidence, competence and awareness you see in that child at the moment, far outweighs the discomfort and risk he had to face initially.

-I believe most people have read cases where children climb over the windows and fell to their death in high rise apartments, a common thing in our urban landscape.
-In nature, children behave differently when facing “high rise” landscape.
-Research have shown when children approach the cliff will notice the height difference and danger through their depth perception.
+I believe most people have read cases where children climb over the windows and fall to their death in high rise apartments, a common thing in our urban landscape.
+In nature, children behave differently when facing a “high rise” landscape.
+Research has shown when children approach the cliff they will notice the height difference and danger through their depth perception.
 Though curious, they will not move forward as they know it is dangerous even for a toddler and babies.
-There is a natural instinct among human being in connection with the natural environment that help us recognize the danger that the natural environment poses while we live in harmony in it.
-That is the risk that exist in nature.
+There is a natural instinct among human beings in connection with the natural environment that helps us recognize the danger that the natural environment poses while we live in harmony in it.
+That is the risk that exists in nature.
 So now tell me which is more dangerous?
 The urban landscape or natural landscape?
 In other words, we have to be more vigilant in our urban four walled roof landscape than our natural landscape.
 Risk provided by nature is largely beneficial.

-In conclusion, all that is shared are excerpt of experience and perspective from our end.
-We hope people would have a thought about it and embrace nature as it is and not expect it to bend to human’s needs and desire.
+In conclusion, all that is shared are excerpts of experience and perspective from our end.
+We hope people would have a thought about it and embrace nature as it is and not expect it to bend to human’s needs and desires.